 As the land bridge between North and South America, Panama is one of the most biodiverse places on earth, with 125 animal species found nowhere else in the world.

-We were blown away by the variety of wildlife we saw while living in the country.
-From howler monkeys to poison dart frogs, sloths, blue morpho butterflies and coatimundis, Panama is a land made for nature lovers. and bird-watchers.
-Considered one of the world’s best birding sights, with 940 bird species including rare birds like the quetzal and harpy eagle.
+From howler monkeys to poison dart frogs, sloths, blue morpho butterflies, and coatimundis, Panama is a land made for nature lovers and bird watchers.

 18. Don’t expect fast service